deidis/semantic-nft/README.md

 You may also define the certificate only in one place as long as the reference can be resolved, it will be used.

 **IMPORTANT:** if you omit the certificate field, the system will attempt to generate it by deriving sensible defaults for variables.
-To switch the certificate off, mark the field as empty, e.g. `certificate = ''` or `certificate = false`.
+To switch the certificate off, mark the field as empty `certificate = ''`.

 ### Licensing